zephyrproject-rtos/zephyr/doc/develop/toolchains/zephyr_sdk.rst

    The Zephyr SDK bundle archive contains the ``zephyr-sdk-0.14.2`` directory and, when extracted under ``$HOME``, the resulting installation path will be ``$HOME/zephyr-sdk-0.14.2``.

-   If you install the Zephyr SDK outside any of these locations, you must register the Zephyr SDK in the CMake package registry by running the setup script, or set :envvar:`ZEPHYR_SDK_INSTALL_DIR` to point to the Zephyr SDK installation directory.

-   You can also use :envvar:`ZEPHYR_SDK_INSTALL_DIR` for pointing to a directory containing multiple Zephyr SDKs, allowing for automatic toolchain selection.
-For example, ``ZEPHYR_SDK_INSTALL_DIR=/company/tools``, where the ``company/tools`` folder contains the following subfolders:

-   * ``/company/tools/zephyr-sdk-0.13.2``
-   * ``/company/tools/zephyr-sdk-a.b.c``
-   * ``/company/tools/zephyr-sdk-x.y.z``

-   This allows the Zephyr build system to choose the correct version of the SDK, while allowing multiple Zephyr SDKs to be grouped together at a specific path.

 .. _toolchain_zephyr_sdk_install_macos: